SrijanBadhya/Debsoc/Running the PES Debsoc.md

 PES WiFi sometimes randomly blocks and unblocks discord.
 Sometimes even when discord is unblocked, voice calls on discord are blocked (but voice calls on Google Meet aren't blocked).
 So try to test everyone's systems early at the tournament.

 The major accessible spots at PES with Wi-fi are the GJB library, the GJB cafeteria, and the 13th floor at PES.
-(When our clubhead was the CCBD head, we once sat in the CCBD lab and debated.)
+(When our club head was the CCBD head, we once sat in the CCBD lab and debated.)
 The places you can debate in the GJB library are the small brainstorming rooms, but unfortunately only one team can fit in one of these rooms at a time (because otherwise two teams may talk over each other).
 Since you can't get together as a contingent, I wouldn't recommend this.
 Moreover, this place isn't open on Sundays.

 The GJB cafeteria has like 3 power sockets.
 I'd recommend this place only as a last resort.
 It's usually deserted on Saturdays and Sundays, so you can enter and turn the lights on yourself.